 And then all the other questions on what to buy, how to set up the dining room, and how long to spend on penmanship and math facts follow.

 Through all of this there is a sense that the asker is in no state of mind to hear the answer, because she has an inner dialog of panic going on.

-The thing is, for most families, the greatest concern is 1) establishing the relationships so that teaching and learning can take place effectively, and 2) creating an environment where the kids really want to learn.
+The thing is, for most families, the greatest concerns are (or should be) 1) establishing the relationships so that teaching and learning can take place effectively, and 2) creating an environment where the kids really want to learn.
 Once these are accomplished learning can flourish.
 Until they are attended to, all the questions about curriculum, how people hold their pencil, and what’s the best way to teach spelling are a distraction at best, and can actually get in the way of any success.

 It’s not that the questions are bad.
 They’re actually really good questions, but they’re out of order.
 It’s a little like shopping for tires when you don’t even know what rim size you want, because you still haven’t gotten the new car home.